jjbreig5909/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A relational database stores information about objects that are in some way related to one another.
+Each object often has a unique identifier that is associated with it.
+SQL isn't a database that stores anything - rather it's the syntax by which we're able to execute dynamic queries of information from the database.

 - [ ] Why do tables need a `primary key`?

+A primary key is a must because it is a way to identify each entry in a database uniquely.
+Without it, we wouldn't necessarily be able to easily tell apart seperate entries.

 - [ ] What is the name given to a table column that references the primary key on another table.

+This is known as a foreign key, and is used to connect the two seperate tables.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+You need to use an intermediary table that holds foreign keys that reference the primary key on the related tables.

 ## Minimum Viable Product